jordana-santos/jordana-santos/README.md

 ## Hi!
 I'm Jordana

-- 🔭 I’m currently working on my Swift Student Challenge project
+- 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning SwiftUI and UX/UI
 - 💬 Ask me about software development or C/C++
 - 📫 How to reach me: **jordanalsantos@hotmail.com** or [LinkedIn](https://www.linkedin.com/in/santos-jordana)